 7 Easy Guitar Chord Progressions

-This post covers 7 easy guitar chord progressions to help you understand what chords work together.
+This lesson covers 7 easy guitar chord progressions to help you understand what chords work together.
 You can use these chord progressions to help you compose music and also practice switching between chords

 We will use open chords for these examples, meaning that one or more strings are unpressed.
 This will make it easier to stay in one position of the guitar.